-I recently created our Fall schedule, and it was definitely the most difficult to work out and balance that I have ever done.
+I recently created a new schedule, and it was definitely the most difficult to work out and balance that I have ever done.
 In case you are wondering, the second most challenging time for me was when Kaitlyn was born and I was figuring out how to balance two little children at the same time.

-We had some new things happening, like playgroup, piano lessons, dance class, and Kindergarten.
-I had some new things to juggle, while still wanting to make sure McKenna got the attention she needed for things like blanket time.
+We had some new things that were about to start happening, like playgroup, piano lessons, dance class, and Kindergarten.
+I had some new things to juggle, while still wanting to make sure McKenna, as the baby, got the attention she needed for things like blanket time.

-I started off with one piece of paper divided into three columns.
-At the top of each column, I wrote each child's name.
-Under each column, I wrote all of the activities that needed to happen in that child's day each day, along with my estimation on how much time was needed for that activity.
-I included everything from chores, to meals, to homework...everything.
+I started off with one piece of paper divided into three columns because I have three children.
+At the top of each column, I wrote each child’s name.
+Under each column, I wrote all of the activities that needed to happen in that child’s day each day, along with my estimation on how much time was needed for that activity.
+I included everything from chores, to meals, to homework…everything.

 I then took a new peice of paper.
 I used one piece of paper per child.
-I put the child's name at the top, and then wrote times down the left side in 30 minute increments.
+I put the child’s name at the top, and then wrote times down the left side in 30 minute increments.
 I then wrote activities that were set in their time slots.
 Such activities include nap times, bedtimes, school times, and meal times.
+As Babywise children, they have naps and independent playtime.
+They also love consistency!
 I then worked in other activities in the times that remained.
 As I added my activities, I checked them off of my first list with three columns so I was sure to add each activity.

 I now plan to use these schedules for a month or so, tweaking as needed.
 A schedule will rarely be perfect from its first creation.
 You will realize some things make sense in different orders or for different amounts of time.
 You always want to be evaluating and willing to change things that don’t work.